-CBS 3 will once again broadcast Philadelphia’s New Year’s Eve fireworks live from Penn’s Landing at midnight on December 31st.
+CBS 3 will once again broadcast the Penn’s Landing New Year’s Eve fireworks live at midnight on December 31st.

 Mayor Michael A. Nutter today announced that the new tradition of two fireworks on New Year’s Eve will continue as SugarHouse Casino returns to present Twice the Fireworks, Twice the Fun with two different shows 6 p.m. and Midnight, lighting up the skies over the Delaware River.

 “There’s no reason why they can’t do it at 9, when it gets dark,” says one woman we spoke with.

 Ray Criblear was the neighborhood guy who had the great fireworks show every 4th of July.